 About Sands & Associates:

 With over 29 years of experience helping BC residents with debt solutions, Sands & Associates is British Columbia’s largest firm of Licensed Insolvency Trustees, focused exclusively on helping individuals and small businesses solve their financial problems.
-A multi-year Consumer Choice Award winner currently operating from 17 offices throughout the province, Sands & Associates uses an empathetic, non-judgmental approach to help consumers resolve financial difficulties.
+A multi-year Consumer Choice Award winner now operating from a network of local offices throughout the province, Sands & Associates uses an empathetic, non-judgmental approach to help consumers resolve financial difficulties.